eliaszea/RIRIS/README.md

 **1. INTRODUCTION**

-RIRIS (Room Impulse Response Interpolation with Shearlets) contains the MATLAB implementation of the algorithm in [E. Zea, “Compressed sensing of impulse responses in rooms of unknown properties and contents,” J. Sound Vib.
-459, 114871 (2019)], on RIR interpolation using shearlet dictionaries.
+RIRIS (Room Impulse Response Interpolation with Shearlets) contains the MATLAB implementation of the algorithm in [^1], on RIR interpolation using shearlet dictionaries.

+[^1]: [E. Zea, “Compressed sensing of impulse responses in rooms of unknown properties and contents,” J. Sound Vib.
+459, 114871 (2019)][http://kth.diva-portal.org/smash/record.jsf?pid=diva2%3A1340771&dswid=-7099].

 RIRIS is covered by a GPL v3 license (see LICENSE for license terms).